TIY-LR-FEE/assignments/16-vanilla-todo/README.md

 4. Add an event listener to the button so that whenever it's clicked, you `console.log` the value of the text field.

+5. Create a constructor called Todo.
+It should take a single attribute `item` that will be the text of the todo.
+Your constructor should default an attribute called `completed` to false.

 5. Create an empty array.
-Update your event listener to add the value of the text field to this array when the button is clicked.
-After the value has been added, the text field's value should be cleared.
+Update your event listener to create a new instance of Todo and push that into your array of todos when the button is clicked.
+After this is done, the text field's value should be cleared.

 6. Create a function called `render` that clears out all of the HTML inside your empty section.
-Then, have it iterate over your array and build up a string of HTML that contains all of the todo items in your array.
-Finally, have it update the content of your section with this string.
+Then, have it iterate over your array and build up DOM elements that contains all of the todo items in your array.
+Finally, have it update the content of your section with this.

   > Note!
 Don't just vomit the todos out in a big list.
 Put them in `div`s and give them a `class` so you can style them later.